Community Development Block Grant Public Infrastructure Program

 Appeals

 The Merit Based Review process is subject to appeal.
 However, competitive grant appeals are limited to the evaluation process.
 Evaluation scores may not be protested.
 Only the evaluation process is subject to appeal.
-The appeal must be submitted in writing to the Department within 14 calendar days after the date that the grant award notice has been published.
+The appeal must be submitted in writing to the Department within 14 calendar days from the date of the denial letter.
 The written appeal shall include the name and address of the appealing party, the identification of the grant and a statement of reasons for the appeal.
 To file an appeal, applicants must submit the appeal in writing and in accordance with the Merit-Based Application Review Appeals Process listed on the Grant Opportunities page of the DCEO website: https://www2.illinois.gov/dceo/AboutDCEO/GrantOpportunities/Pages/MeritAppReview.aspx.

 Renewals